 No matter the circumstance, hit-and-runs will almost always result in criminal charges against you.
 However, when you throw DUI into the mix, the penalties you face can become even worse, especially in California.

-If you’ve been charged with both a DUI and hit-and-run in California, you’ll need a DUI attorney by your side to assist you.
+If you’ve been charged with both a DUI and hit-and-run in California, you’ll need an experienced Los Angeles DUI attorney by your side to assist you.
 Fighting both of these charges can be extremely difficult and stressful to do alone.
-Learn more about how these charges impact your life from our experienced lawyers.

 What You Need to Know About Hit-and-Run Laws

-California makes it illegal to leave the scene of an accident in two situations.
-If the accident caused property damage or if the accident injured someone.
-The first one is covered under California Vehicle Code (CVC) § 20002, and the second one is covered under CVC § 20001.
+California makes it illegal to leave the scene of an accident in two situations: 1) if the accident caused property damage or 2) if the accident injured someone.
+The first one is covered under California Vehicle Code (CVC) §20002, and the second one is covered under CVC §20001.

 Both situations are considered examples of hit-and-run, but they carry very different penalties.
 Hit-and-run involving only property damage is a misdemeanor, whereas hit-and-run involving injury or death is a felony.
 So, if your DUI involves a hit-and-run allegation, it’s very serious.